 - 4 tbsp cointreau Any orange liqueur will do

-- 2 cups sparkling water 500 ml, optional
+- 1 cup sparkling water 250 ml, optional

 - Pour 1 bottle of red wine with 1 liter of cranberry juice into a large pitcher.
-Add 60 ml (4 tbsp) of cointreau or any other orange liqueur, and juice of one orange.
+Add 4 tbsp orange liqueur and juice of one orange.

-- Wash the cranberries and add those to the batch.
-Give it a stir and let it rest.
-For the sangria to get it's rich taste, you should let it sit for at least 4 hours before serving.
+- Wash the cranberries and add to the pitcher.
+Give it a stir and chill.
+For the sangria to get its rich taste, you should let it sit in the refrigerator for at least 4 hours before serving.

 - If you want it more festive: add 1-2 cinnamon sticks and orange slices before letting it chill, and top with sparkling water right before serving.